jordenc/com.onkyo/README.md

 Use at your own risk, I accept no responsibility for any damages caused by using this script.

 # Changelog
+**Version 1.0.9**
+- When the connection to a device gets broken, try to reconnect.

 **Version 1.0.8**
 - Fixed small bug causing app not to run on homey firmware 0.9.1